BigDataCourseBhaganagar/Project_Koo_Arctic_sea_ice/README.md

 ### Basic hypothesis:
 * Arctic sea ice extent has decreased/increased during the last decade.
 * Each Arctic sub-region shows different changes in sea ice extent.
-* The spatial distribution of Arctic sea ice has a distinctive hierarchical structure.
+* The spatiotemporal distribution of Arctic sea ice has a distinctive hierarchical structure.

 ## 5. Expected results